Symplectic toric stratified spaces with isolated singularities: Introduction

 \section{Introduction}

-Symplectic geometry has a recent history of classification results associated to symplectic toric objects.
 In 1988, Delzant classified compact connected symplectic toric manifolds by the images of their moment maps \cite{Delzant}.
-Recently, this was extended by Karshon and Lerman to non-compact symplectic toric manifolds \cite{KL}.
-Research in this area has been dominated by two separate pursuits: examining what happens when the symplectic structure is weakened (see origami/folded symplectic manifolds \cite{origami}, and $b$-symplectic/log symplectic manifolds \cite{b-symp}/\cite{logsymp}) and considering weakened versions of manifolds (see symplectic toric orbifolds \cite{LT}, for instance).
-The goal of this paper, the classification of toric symplectic stratified spaces with isolated singularities, follows the latter trend.
+This classification was extended by Karshon and Lerman to non-compact symplectic toric manifolds \cite{KarshonLerman}, joining a recent trend of classification of toric symplectic (or, better said, ``symplectic-like'') structures.
+Research in this area has been dominated by two separate pursuits: examining weakened symplectic structures (see origami/folded symplectic manifolds \cite{daSilvaGuilleminPires}/\cite{Hockensmith} and b-symplectic/log symplectic manifolds \cite{GuilleminMirandaPires}/\cite{GualtieriLiPelayoRatiu}) or weakened versions of manifolds (see symplectic toric orbifolds \cite{LermanTolman} or compact symplectic toric stratified spaces \cite{BurnsGuilleminLerman}).
+The goal of this paper, the classification of symplectic toric stratified spaces with isolated singularities, follows the latter trend.

-The importance of stratified spaces in symplectic geometry arises from the symplectic reduction of Marsden-Weinstein \cite{MarsWein} and Meyer \cite{Meyer}.
-In 1991, Sjamaar and Lerman \cite{SL} showed that, in general, symplectic reduction results in a stratified space and, furthermore, that each strata inherits a symplectic form from the original manifold.
-In 2005, Burns, Guillemin, and Lerman \cite{BGL} defined symplectic toric stratified spaces with isolated singularities and classified these in the compact connected case using the images of their moment maps.
+The importance of stratified spaces in symplectic geometry arises from the symplectic reduction of Marsden and Weinstein \cite{MarsdenWeinstein}; and Meyer \cite{Meyer}.
+In 1991, Sjamaar and Lerman \cite{SjamaarLerman} showed that, in general, symplectic reduction results in a stratified space and furthermore that each stratum inherits a symplectic form from the original manifold.
+In 2005, Burns, Guillemin, and Lerman \cite{BurnsGuilleminLerman} defined symplectic toric stratified spaces with isolated singularities and classified these in the compact connected case using the images of their moment maps.

-The foundation for Delzant's classification are the convexity and connectedness theorems of Atiyah \cite{Atiyah} and Guillemin-Sternberg \cite{GS}.
-This is emulated by Burns, Guillemin, and Lerman who use a similar convexity and connectedness theorem for compact stratified spaces.
+The foundations for Delzant's classification are the convexity and connectedness theorems of Atiyah \cite{Atiyah}; and Guillemin and Sternberg \cite{GuilleminSternberg}.
+This is emulated by Burns, Guillemin, and Lerman who use a similar convexity and connectedness theorem for compact stratified spaces with isolated singularities.
 The issue with the non-compact version of either case is that the image of the moment map no longer needs to be convex and its fibers need not be connected.